 Freshly ground black pepper, to taste

 Place the bacon in a large nonstick skillet over medium-low heat.
 Cook 6-8 minutes or until bacon is crisp and has rendered its fat.
 Remove bacon from pan with a slotted spoon; drain on a paper towel.
 Increase heat to medium-high.
-Add Brussels spouts to pan; saute 2-3 minutes or until crisp-tender.
+Add Brussels spouts to drippings in pan; saute 2-3 minutes or until crisp-tender.
 Stir in juniper berries.
 Season with salt and pepper.